Sporting Club Jacksonville (women): Mascot

-Inflatable T-Rex costumes similar to the ones worn during games and events.

-Rex, a 20-foot-tall T-Rex statue, is the official mascot of Sporting JAX and was unveiled in April 2025.
+Rex, a 20-foot-tall T. rex statue, is the official mascot of Sporting JAX and was unveiled in April 2025.
 It is an iconic local landmark located on Beach Boulevard.
 The mascot features a steel frame covered with stucco, glowing red eyes, and a fierce jaw.
-He debuted during the club’s inaugural season in August 2025.
+He debuted during the club's inaugural season in August 2025.

-Rex embodies the club’s connection to the Jacksonville community and its local culture, appearing prominently at games and community events through inflatable T-Rex costumes.
-Fans often participate in “Dino Dashes,” races held during matches in which they wear the suits, similar in spirit to the popular T-Rex races held elsewhere.
+Rex embodies the club's connection to the Jacksonville community and its local culture, appearing prominently at games and community events through inflatable T. rex costumes.
+Fans often participate in "Dino Dashes," races held during matches in which they wear the suits, similar in spirit to the T-Rex World Championship Races at Emerald Downs.

+On August 22, 2026, during the women's team's opening home match of the 2026 USL Super League season, the club debuted Sporting Rex, an orange T. rex mascot wearing a Sporting JAX uniform.

 Community

 In October 2025, Sporting JAX partnered with Gainbridge, the USL Super League and the Baxter E. Luther Boys & Girls Club of Northeast Florida to install a soccer mini-pitch in Florida.
 This initiative is part of their ongoing efforts to provide accessible soccer facilities and foster youth development in underserved communities.

 Sporting JAX hosts an annual high school soccer media day at the Riverside YMCA, bringing together local student-athletes and coaches ahead of the upcoming season.
 The event features team and individual photos, interviews, and opportunities for local media coverage, promoting the sport and fostering community engagement.

+Caeleb Dressel in the 100m fly.

+Swimming

+Sporting JAX Aquatic Club is the competitive swimming arm of Sporting Club Jacksonville, operating under the Sporting JAX umbrella in Northeast Florida.
+The club serves swimmers and triathletes, offering training and competition opportunities at various levels and participating in regional and national events.

+In October 2025, Olympic gold‑medalist swimmer Caeleb Dressel joined Sporting JAX Aquatic Club to prepare for the 2028 Olympic Games, reuniting with his longtime coach, Steve Jungbluth.

+Team records

+Current players in bold.
+Statistics are updated once a year after the conclusion of the USL Super League season.